 BACKGROUND: In the last round of bargaining, which concluded in Fall 2022, your Union secured funds to establish a Training Fund for Sessional Faculty.
 The viability of the current fund is evaluated at the end of each academic year.
 The Union’s benefits committee has voted to continue to the fund for the 2023-24 academic year.
-It will continue to provide limited, one-time payments for members who complete select training through the Paul R. MacPherson Institute for Leadership, Innovation and Excellence in Teaching prior to August 30, 2021 (when the letter expires).
+It will continue to provide limited, one-time payments for members who complete select training through the Paul R. MacPherson Institute for Leadership, Innovation and Excellence in Teaching prior to August 30, 2024.

-The eligible training includes the 2024 Sessional Faculty Orientation, the Learning to Teach Online Course, any of the EDUCATN courses that comprise the Teaching & Learning Certificates of Completion Program, the Instructional Skills Workshop, the Course (re)Design Workshop, the Assessment Development Workshop, and Professor Hippo-on-Campus (Student Mental Health Education Program for Educators and Navigators), as well as the completion of in-class teaching observations.
+The eligible training includes the 2024 Sessional Faculty Orientation, the Learning to Teach Online Course, any of the EDUCATN courses that comprise the Teaching & Learning Certificates of Completion Program, the Instructional Skills Workshop, the Course (re)Design Workshop, the Assessment Development Workshop, and Professor Hippo-on-Campus (McMaster’s Student Mental Health Education Program for Educators and Navigators), as well as the completion of in-class teaching observations.

-AMOUNT OF THE AWARD: Payment is capped at $75 per member for each completed training, to a maximum of $300 per member.
+AMOUNT OF THE AWARD: Payment is capped at $100 per member for each completed training, to a maximum of $300 per member, per year.

-ELIGIBILITY: The payment is open to current members of CUPE Local 3906, Unit 2 (Sessional Faculty, MELD Faculty, and Hourly-Rated Sessional Music Faculty), who complete (or have completed) training associated with the following programs offered by the Paul R. MacPherson Institute for Leadership, Innovation & Excellence in Teaching between the dates of September 1, 2020 and August 31, 2021: the Learning to Teach Online Course, the Instructional Skills Workshop, and Professor Hippo-on-Campus (Student Mental Health Education Program for Educators and Navigators).
+ELIGIBILITY: The payment is open to current members of CUPE Local 3906, Unit 2 (Sessional Faculty, MELD Faculty, and Hourly-Rated Sessional Music Faculty), who complete (or have completed) training associated with any of the following programs offered by the Paul R. MacPherson Institute for Leadership, Innovation & Excellence in Teaching between September 1, 2023 and August 31, 2024:

 ADDITIONAL INFORMATION: Please note that the award is subject to the availability of funds.
 Awards will be made on a first-come, first-serve basis to eligible applicants based on the eligibility criteria.

-CONTACTS: For any questions about the course content or enrollment, please fill in the form below https://docs.google.com/forms/d/e/1FAIpQLSeWG5piXnyuhf-i9rwVejyXW2p-36pYuk_OPTAGC9fau9wiAw/viewform
+CONTACTS: For any questions about the course content or enrollment, please fill in this MacPherson Institute Support Request Form.

-For any questions about the fund, eligibility, or payment, please contact firstname.lastname@example.org
+For questions about the fund itself, your eligibility, or payment, please contact firstname.lastname@example.org

 COURSE INFORMATION (PLEASE NOTE: Training opportunities vary significantly for time commitment, in some cases the training can take 24 hours to complete):

-Learning to Teach Online: In this self-enroll, self-paced Avenue to Learn course, you will learn the foundational pieces/steps in creating an engaging online learning experience.
-As you move through the elements, you will also be able to build your own online course, using an online course planning guide and weekly content, activity, and assessment worksheets.
-You will have the opportunity to get peer feedback on your plan – you must submit your plan for feedback for your engagement in the training to be considered complete and for you to be eligible for payment via the Training Fund Award for 2021.
-It will take you approximately 12 hours to go through the online course content, and an estimated 3 hours more to develop your plan.
+- The Learning to Teach Online Course (~15 hours) – In this self-enroll, self-paced Avenue to Learn course, you will learn the foundational pieces/steps in creating an engaging online learning experience.
+As you move through the elements, you will also be able to build (and get feedback on) your own online course, using an online course planning guide and weekly content, activity, and assessment worksheets.

 CONFIRMATION OF TRAINING (this MUST be included with your application form):

-Instructional Skills Workshop: At the end of the workshop, the instructors create Certificates and either give them in print format (when the workshop is offered face-to-face) or electronic PDF format via an email (when the workshop is offered online).
+The Instructional Skills Workshop: At the end of the workshop, the facilitators of the workshop create Certificates and either give them in print format (when the workshop is offered face-to-face) or electronic PDF format via email (when the workshop is offered online).